iainm342/milestone-4/README.md

 ### <ins>IMAGES AND TEXT CONTENT</ins>

+All images and content were taken from the relevant business websites.

 ### <ins>IMAGE EDITING</ins>

 - [Paint 3D](https://www.microsoft.com/en-gb/p/paint-3d/9nblggh5fv99?activetab=pivot:overviewtab) - basic image cropping and editing
+- [Canva](https://www.canva.com/) - resized all images with Canva.

 ### <ins>CODING IDEAS</ins>

+- [Code Institute](https://codeinstitute.net/) - main structure and model was taken from the Boutique Ado mini project.
+- [Django Central](https://djangocentral.com/building-a-blog-application-with-django/) - used to initially create the Events app.
+This was then modified to be more in line with the rest of the project.
+- [Digital Ocean](https://www.digitalocean.com/community/tutorials/django-authentication-with-facebook-instagram-and-linkedin) - used to add the Social log in functionality.

 [Back to Contents](#contents)